bitmarte/selenium-rfc-client/readme.md

 	</code>
 </pre>

-**Pay attention: WebTimings API can be activate only on Google Chrome browser**
+**Pay attention: WebTimings API can not be activate on Internet Explorer browser**

 ### Advanced WebTimings configuration
 There are some advanced settings for KPIs performance monitoring